Can AI create addictive experiences ?

 Cast your vote — then read what our editor and the AI models found.

 The ability of AI to create addictive experiences is a significant concern, particularly in the context of social media and online gaming.
 AI can be used to analyze user behavior, identify patterns, and create personalized experiences that are designed to be engaging and addictive.
 However, the use of AI in this context raises important ethical concerns, such as the potential for exploitation and the need for transparency and accountability in design.
-As AI technology continues to evolve, it is essential to consider the implications of its use in creating addictive experiences and to develop strategies for mitigating any negative consequences.
-The use of AI in this context also raises questions about the role of technology in shaping human behavior and the need for responsible design practices.

-Current AI systems can generate personalized content at scale—such as videos, ads, game levels, or news feeds—to maximize engagement, but they do not autonomously “create addiction.”
-Techniques like reinforcement learning and large language models are used to optimize metrics like watch-time or click-through rates, sometimes pushing designs toward exploitative patterns identified in behavioral research.
-Controlled studies suggest AI-driven recommendations can influence user behavior, yet evidence that AI can *create* true addiction (compulsive use despite harm) remains limited and contested.
-Ethical frameworks and regulatory efforts are increasingly focused on limiting such manipulation.
+Current AI systems can generate personalized content at scale—such as videos, ads, game levels, or news feeds—to maximize engagement.
+Techniques like reinforcement learning and large language models optimize metrics like watch-time or click-through rates, sometimes pushing designs toward exploitative patterns identified in behavioral research.
+For example, AI-driven recommendation systems on social media platforms have been shown to influence user behavior by prioritizing content that elicits stronger emotional responses or prolonged interaction, though these systems do not autonomously "create addiction."

 Suggest a tag